immunogenomics/GeNA-applied/README.md

 # In this repository
-We provide code and analyses supporting the `GeNA` manuscript.
+We provide code and analyses supporting the `GeNA` publication.
 We provide scripts to:
 - Apply `GeNA` to real single-cell profiling and simulated genotypes to evaluate `GeNA`'s calibration (`null` folder) and statistical power (`nonnull_sims` folder)
 - Apply `GeNA` to identify cell state abundance QTLs (csaQTLs) in the OneK1K dataset (`run_gwas`, `leadsnps_perm`, `suggestive_loci`, `retest_subcohorts`, `molecularQTLs` folders)
 - Test associations to each lead SNP in single-cell objects with cis-genes removed (`mask_cis_genes` folder) or suggestive trans-eGenes removed (`mask_trans_eGenes` folder)